-At its August, 2015 Council meeting it was brought to the Council's attention that there are some areas where state licensed shrimpers need to transit from state waters through federal waters in order to return to state waters and their port.
-However, because these state licensed shrimping vessels do not possess a federal permit, they cannot legally transit through federal waters.
-Because of this, the Council is investigating a provision for state-licensed shrimping vessels to transit through federal waters as long as these vessels weren't actively fishing.
+At the August 2015 Council meeting, it was brought to the Council's attention that there are some areas where state-licensed shrimpers would like to transit from state waters through federal waters in order to return to state waters and port.
+However, because these state-licensed shrimping vessels do not possess a federal permit, they cannot legally transit through federal waters.
+Because of this, the Council is investigating a provision for state-licensed shrimping vessels to transit through federal waters as long as these vessels are not actively fishing.

 Alternative 1 would continue to prohibit transit through federal waters without a federal permit for vessels possessing shrimp.
 Vessels that are state-licensed must have a federal permit or travel extra distances to remain in state waters to return to port.
-Thus, shrimpers must spend money to buy a federal permit even though they do not fish in federal waters or spend increased time at sea that may require additional fuel costs due to a longer transit time.
+Thus, shrimpers must buy a federal permit even if they do not fish in federal waters, or these shrimpers must spend increased time at sea that may require additional fuel costs because of a longer transit times.

-In this amendment the alternatives have two different definitions of stowed gear.
-Alternative 2 is based on a recent regulation decision for South Atlantic rock shrimp and would allow transit through federal vessels of non-federally permitted vessels as long as shrimp nets are out of the water.
-The South Atlantic Fishery Management Council (South Atlantic Council) currently has transit provisions in its Shrimp FMP for vessels in possession of penaeid shrimp in closed areas.

-The regulations state that transit of the closed EEZ with less than 4 inch stretch mesh aboard while in possession of penaeid species will be allowed provided that the nets are in an unfishable condition, which is defined as stowed below deck (SAFMC 1993).
+In this action, Alternatives 2 and 3 have two different definitions of stowed gear.
+The South Atlantic Fishery Management Council (South Atlantic Council) currently has transit provisions in its Shrimp FMP for vessels in possession of penaeid shrimp in closed areas of the EEZ.
+Those regulations state that transit of the closed EEZ with less than four inch stretch mesh aboard while in possession of penaeid species is allowable provided that the nets are in an unfishable condition, which is defined as stowed below deck (SAFMC 1993).
 Recently, the South Atlantic Council established a similar transit provision for rock shrimp vessels transiting through coral habitat areas of particular concern.
 These regulations define gear stowed as doors and nets out of water and either onboard the deck or below the deck of the vessel.
-However, at their September 2015 meeting, the South Atlantic Council reviewed concerns about bringing gear on board rock shrimp vessels while at sea for safety reasons.
-The transit for rock shrimp is a very short distance through a closed area and rock shrimp vessels have vessel monitoring systems (VMS), so the South Atlantic Council approved changing the wording of the regulation to the more general "doors and nets out of water" as in Alternative 2.
+However, at its September 2015 meeting, the South Atlantic Council reviewed concerns about bringing gear on board rock shrimp vessels while at sea for safety reasons.
+The transit for rock shrimp vessels is a very short distance through a closed area, and rock shrimp vessels have vessel monitoring systems (VMS), so the South Atlantic Council approved changing the wording of the regulation to the more general "doors and nets out of water."
 The South Atlantic Council expressly stated that this was an exception to the penaeid transit provisions applicable only for rock shrimp vessels under these circumstances.
+Along these same lines, the Council developed Alternative 2 to define stowed gear as shrimp nets out of the water and bag straps removed.
+Alternative 2 entails a much less cumbersome requirement than detaching the trawl doors as in Alternative 3.
+A bag strap is woven through the cod end of the net to close off the end of the net to catch the shrimp.
+When the net is hauled on board the vessel, the bag strap is "tripped" or untied, and the net opens to release the catch.
+These straps are easily removed from the net and easily repositioned for the next trawl.
+This alternative is much less time consuming for fishermen than detaching trawl doors, but still keeps the net in an easily identifiable unfishable state by law enforcement.